Efimov state: Theory

+The geometric progression of the energy levels of Efimov states is an example of a emergent discrete scaling symmetry.
+This phenomenon, exhibiting a renormalization group limit cycle, is closely related to the scale invariance of the $1/r^2$ form of the quantum mechanical potential of the system.

 Experimental results

-In 2005, for the first time the research group of Rudolf Grimm and Hanns-Christoph Nägerl from the Institute for Experimental Physics at the University of Innsbruck experimentally confirmed such a state in an ultracold gas of caesium atoms.
+In 2005, the research group of Rudolf Grimm and Hanns-Christoph Nägerl at the Institute for Experimental Physics at the University of Innsbruck experimentally confirmed the existence of such a state for the first time in an ultracold gas of caesium atoms.
 In 2006, they published their findings in the scientific journal Nature.

-Further experimental proof for the existence of the Efimov state has been given recently by independent groups.
+Further experimental support for the existence of the Efimov state has been given recently by independent groups.
 Almost 40 years after Efimov's purely theoretical prediction, the characteristic periodic behavior of the states has been confirmed.